 i) Transaction Value

-As per GST, the taxable value is considered as transaction value.
+, the taxable value is considered as transaction value.
 In other words, the value that has been paid or has to be paid by the buyer to the supplier will be considered as transaction value under GST.
 It shall be noted the supplier and buyer shall not be related persons and price is the only consideration.
 However, for some special cases, the transaction value has been determined in CGST Rules, 2017.

 ii) Compulsory Inclusions